 Where can you park?

 If you're coming Downtown (or near Downtown) you'll find yourself in one of the five meter districts.
 There are over 20,000 on-street parking stalls, along with five SmartPark garages available to the public.
 Parking on-street is regulated, so you need to check the signs where you park to make sure you are following the parking rules for that space.
-Almost everywhere (with some exceptions in the Central Eastside) you will need to pay to park.
+You need to pay to park almost everywhere, with some exceptions in the Central Eastside.
 There are also several privately owned parking lots and garages that are not affiliated with the City.

 Where can you NOT park?